ChiuCChan/Performance-Evaluation-of-Random-Access-Methods-for-IoT-over-Satellite/README.md

 1. Open the "SatelliteOnDutyCalculation.m" to obtain the on-duty table of satellites with respect to the local observer.

-2. User can change the constellation parameter {N, inc, P, F, h, WalkerDelta in [True, False]} User can also change the satellite antenna beamwidth (beamwidth) to alter the coverage of satellites and therefore to limit the number of avaliable satellites.
+2. Users can change the constellation parameter {N, inc, P, F, h, WalkerDelta in [True, False]} Users can also change the satellite antenna beamwidth (beamwidth) to alter the coverage of satellites to limit the number of avaliable satellites.

 3. Open "TheEmulator_Case#.m" to emulate the LoRa-over-Satellite communication.
 	Case 1: Random Access